naghamhani/Luminara/README.md

 ## How it works

 The PPD risk score (0–100) is computed from six daily factors: mood, sleep, anxiety, appetite, bonding, and support.
 Risk levels are Low (0–35), Moderate (36–65), and High (66+), based on EPDS principles.
-The app is frontend-only — all data is stored locally via AsyncStorage, with no backend required.
+The app is frontend-only — the backend is still being developed and enhanced this is for the concept.

 ## License